Cray-HPE/docs-csm/operations/kubernetes/Restore_Bare-Metal_etcd_Clusters_from_an_S3_Snapshot.md

     ```

     The `kube-etcdbackup`, `cray-dns-unbound-manager`, `sonar-sync` and `hms-discovery` cron jobs need to be restarted.
-    For example restarting the `kube-etcdbackup` cron job:
+    For example restarting the `kube-etcdbackup` cron job.

     ```bash
      kubectl get cronjobs.batch -n kube-system kube-etcdbackup -o json | \